MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-facebook.md

 1. Select **Add connection** in command bar, choose **Facebook Ads Manager** from drop down menu.
 This opens the set up form for this connection.

 1. Give your connection a recognizable name in the **Display name** field.
+Note that this name plus the type of the connection are what describes this connection.
+We recommend choosing a name which explains the purpose and target of this connection.

 1. Choose who can use this connection.
 If you take no action the default will be **Administrators**.
 [Learn more about allowing contributors to use a connection](connections.md#allow-contributors-to-use-a-connection-for-exports).